daniele3b/SafeWater/tech.md

 		setup_mqtt();
 	}
 ```
-This code launchs the setup phase of the MQTT thread that as written in the section about MQTT allows to connect and to manage data from/to the local broker (RSBM):
+This code launchs the setup phase of the MQTT thread that as it's written in the section about MQTT allows to connect and to manage data from/to the local broker (RSBM):

 ### Floater setup